Query Rewriting via LLMs: Overview

-\myparagraph{Prompt-based rewriting pipeline.} This pipeline comprises four modules: (1) LLM Prompting, (2) Syntax Verification, (3) Query Costing, and (4) Semantic Verification.
+\myparagraph{1.
+Prompt-based rewriting.} This component consists of two modules: LLM Prompting and Syntax Verification.
 The user query and an initial prompt are fed to the LLM prompting module, requesting a rewrite.
-The LLM output is checked by the syntax verification component -- if invalid, the error is fed back to the LLM via an updated prompt asking for a correction, and this goes on iteratively until a valid SQL query is obtained.
-Then, the execution cost of this version is evaluated -- if more than the cost of the original query, the rewrite is discarded.
-Otherwise, the rewrite is tested for semantic equivalence.
-If a match is established, the rewrite is returned; otherwise, the original query itself is returned.
-Finally, to prevent runaway situations, a threshold is set on the number of syntax correction attempts (5 in our experiments) and the original query is returned if this threshold is breached.
+The LLM output's syntax is then verified with the database engine's parser -- if invalid, the error is returned to the LLM via an updated prompt asking for a correction.
+This goes on iteratively (within a threshold) until a valid SQL query is obtained.

-The above process is repeated for each of the different prompts described in Sections~\ref{sec:basic-prompt} and \ref{sec:dbms-proficient-prompts}.
-Then, the prompt providing the least-cost rewrite is returned.
-Since each prompt is evaluated within a fresh LLM context, there is no dependency on the order in which they are assessed.
+This process is repeated for each of the different prompts described in Sections~\ref{sec:basic-prompt} and \ref{sec:dbms-proficient-prompts}, and the resulting syntactically-valid rewrites are fed to the query costing component.
+We evaluate each prompt within a fresh LLM context, thereby making the prompt processing to be order-independent.

-Within the pipeline, \lithe uses (a) the query parser from the database engine for syntax verification, (b) the query optimizer for cost estimation, and (c) the techniques described in Section~\ref{sec:sql-equivalence} to check semantic equivalence.
+\myparagraph{2.
+Query Costing.} The costs of candidate rewrites are evaluated via the database engine's optimizer.
+Rewrites whose costs are greater than that of the original query are immediately discarded.
+Whereas, the potentially beneficial rewrites (if any) are checked for semantic equivalence to the original query.

+\myparagraph{3.
+Fast Semantic Equivalence.} Statistical (result-based) techniques are employed to quickly and cheaply assess the semantic equivalence of a recommended rewrite.
+If the rewrite is deemed valid by this module, it is returned along with the prompt that generated it; otherwise an invalid label is returned.

-\myparagraph{Token probability-driven rewrite.} The pipeline-chosen prompt is used as an input to a Monte-Carlo tree search (MCTS)-based procedure to further improve the query rewrite quality.
+\myparagraph{4.
+Token probability-driven rewrite.} The prompt producing the most beneficial (and valid) rewrite is used as input to a Monte-Carlo tree search (MCTS)-based procedure to further refine the rewrite quality.
 Specifically, multiple exploration paths are followed whenever the LLM lacks high confidence in the predicted token (details in Section~\ref{sec:mtcs-rewrite}).
+The query costing and semantic equivalence modules are also used internally within this procedure.

+\myparagraph{5.
+Final Checks and Output.} The least expensive valid rewrite (as identified by the MCTS module) is tested using a suite of provable (logic-based) techniques to generate a final equivalence label (provable or statistical), and its cost benefit over the original query is computed.
+Further, the execution ``brittleness" is assessed using the robustness heuristics.
+If no valid rewrite is identified, or if the rewrite is expected to be a regression, the original query itself is returned to the DBA.
+Whereas, if a beneficial rewrite is recommended, an LLM-generated reasoning for the expected performance improvement is also extracted.